saramic/simple-banking-service-code-challenge/README.md

         | 1212343433335665 |   1725.60 | + 500 + 25.60    |
         | 3212343433335755 |  48679.50 | - 1000 - 320.50  |

-    - [ ] probably should use a Money library like the Money gem
+    - [x] probably should use a Money library like the Money gem
-    - [ ] doing the manual calclations above kind of resembles a double entry ledger, where every calculation has an associated debit and credit
+    - [x] doing the manual calclations above kind of resembles a double entry ledger, where every calculation has an associated debit and credit
-        - [ ] might be good to represent this in the modelling of the problem
+        - [🔜] might be good to represent this in the modelling of the problem
-        - [ ] presumably a debit and credit have to happen a the same time in a sort of transaction or not happen at all
+        - [x] presumably a debit and credit have to happen a the same time in a sort of transaction or not happen at all
-        - [ ] every transaction should happen only once, so may need to make sure they are idempotent, maybe by line number in the CSV? or could build out a sort of ledger like a cheap version of a blockchain, where the MD5 hash of the previous transactions need to be calculated prior to pefrorming the next transaction? not sure if that sits with "Simple system" but sounds like fun 👨‍💻
+        - [x] every transaction should happen only once, so may need to make sure they are idempotent, maybe by line number in the CSV? or could build out a sort of ledger like a cheap version of a blockchain, where the MD5 hash of the previous transactions need to be calculated prior to pefrorming the next transaction? not sure if that sits with "Simple system" but sounds like fun 👨‍💻
-        - [ ] could the transactions ever be split into separate threads? workers? asynchronous jobs to scale and process quickly?
+        - [🔜] could the transactions ever be split into separate threads? workers? asynchronous jobs to scale and process quickly?
-        - [ ] would there be any value in adding a caching layer at any point, in case files are too large?
+        - [🔜] would there be any value in adding a caching layer at any point, in case files are too large?
-        - [ ] would other technology choices like a database or something like Apache Arrow (in-memory analytics) have benefits here?
+        - [🔜] would other technology choices like a database or something like Apache Arrow (in-memory analytics) have benefits here?
 I did a tech talk at RORO meetup - 120X faster than ruby CSV